saasquatch/bunshi/README.md

 Molecules are similar to and inspired by [jotai](https://jotai.org/) atoms, but with a few important differences:

 - **Molecules can't be async**, but atoms can be.
-- **Molecule scopes can be interconnected**, but atom scopes are "seperate universes".
+- **Molecule scopes can be interconnected**, but atom scopes are "separate universes".
 - **Molecules can depend on molecules AND scope**, but atoms only depend on other atoms.
-- **Molecules are read-only**, but atoms can be writeable.
+- **Molecules are read-only**, but atoms can be writable.

 ## Motivation